Jhgomez/GraalVmExamples/GraalPy/openAI/README.md

 basically you have to install visual studio, I used community edition, in the installation flow make sure you install "Desktop development with C++".
 Check this [guide](https://learn.microsoft.com/en-us/windows/dev-environment/rust/setup) if you need to install these dependencies.

+IMPORTANT: I opened an issues because, at least in windows, some linker fails to link the compiled Python native extension.
+Check the issue [here](https://github.com/oracle/graalpython/issues/456).
+So for now we should continue using a Linux set up